DHTMLX/docs-suite/docs/combobox/work_with_combo.md

 **Related sample**: [Combobox.
 Set value](https://snippet.dhtmlx.com/xl1p7zcx)

 To get the list of selected options, apply the [getValue()](combobox/api/combobox_getvalue_method.md) method.
-It returns ids of selected options either as string(s) (by default) or as an array of strings.
+It returns IDs of selected options either as string(s) (by default) or as an array of strings.
 In the latter case you need to pass the following parameter:

 - **asArray**  - (*boolean*) true, to return ids as an array of strings